ZaccWu/ZaccWu.github.io/_posts/2019-12-07-Build the Neural Network with Pytorch from Scratch.md

 ## 1 CNN

-First we import the data, here we use the classic dataset: MNIST.
+First we need to import the data.
+Here I use the popular dataset in deeplearning: MNIST.

 ```python
 '''